|Latymer All Saints Church of England Primary School and Nursery

 - There is a toilet near the main office for disabled users and one in the Welfare room, with a changing mat.

-- The Nursery has a dedicated area for changing children
+- The Nursery has a dedicated area for changing children in nappies.

 - Equipment for SEND children is bought through the SEN Budget held by the SENCO.
 Class teachers, Learning Support Assistants and Health and Educational professionals will advise on what equipment and resources are needed.
 Parents’ views on what equipment may be supportive for their children will also be taken into consideration.